geophysics-ubonn/reda/doc/data_containers.rst

   *electrode_manager.electrode_positions*
 * Topograhy nodes (if available) are stored in a pandas DataFrame in `container.topography` (columns **x**, **y**, **z**).
+  Electrodes located on the topography should be included here.

 Required data columns